ThojoUno/aumAccelerator/README.md

 # Azure Update Manager Accelerator (aumAccelerator)
-The Azure Update Manager Accelerator (aumAccelerator) is a set of Azure Bicep templates for implementing all the Azure policies, maintenance configurations, alert rules, action groups, and alert processing rules required to manage software updates of Windows virtual machines in Azure, or Azure Arc-enabled virtual machines on-premise at scale.
+The Azure Update Manager Accelerator (aumAccelerator) is a set of Azure Bicep templates for implementing all the Azure policies, maintenance configurations, alert rules, action groups, and alert processing rules required to manage software updates of Windows virtual machines in Azure, or Azure Arc-enabled virtual machines on-premises at scale.
 [Azure Update Manager](https://learn.microsoft.com/en-us/azure/update-manager/overview?tabs=azure-vms) is replacing Azure Update Management with Azure Automation, which is [retiring August 2024](https://azure.microsoft.com/en-us/updates/were-retiring-the-log-analytics-agent-in-azure-monitor-on-31-august-2024/).

 This accelerator is designed to be deployed in an Azure Landing Zone (ALZ) environment on a per-subscription basis.
 This allows for different configurations based on application subscriptions, production subscriptions and other non-production subscriptions.
-For non-production subscriptions, you can scheduled the deployment of software updates based on Patch Tuesday, which is the 2nd Tuesday of the month.
+For non-production subscriptions, you can schedule the deployment of software updates based on Patch Tuesday, which is the 2nd Tuesday of the month.
 Then schedule virtual machine resources separately for production subscriptions.
 This allows you to test software updates in non-production environments before deploying to production environments.

 This accelerator also deploys a separate maintenance configuration that will deploy Microsoft anti-malware (Defender) definitions on an hourly, or daily basis.